MSR Hubba Hubba NX

 For most backpackers, price is the biggest obstacle in getting their hands on the Hubba Hubba NX.
 A nice option for short weekend trips is our favorite mid-range tent, the REI Co-op Half Dome 2 Plus, which comes in at a more wallet-friendly $229.
 The tent is well-made and very roomy inside, but it does compromise in weight.
-At nearly 5 pounds, the REI is too much for dedicated backpackers who like to move light and fast yet still want a stable, freestanding setup.
+At over 5 pounds, the REI is too much for dedicated backpackers who like to move light and fast yet still want a stable, freestanding setup.
 In the end, if you are willing to make the investment, we think the Hubba Hubba is the whole package of weight, livability, and toughness.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!